 In 2017, CTA secured £1.1 million to deliver a new project to build and support a demand responsive transport network in communities all across Wales.

 The aim of the project is to bolster community transport in Wales, creating new partnerships, bringing funding into the sector and creating new transport networks that will connect communities to the people and places they care about.
-Three years into a five year project, we’ve already brought together transport providers and facilitated partnerships, leveraged significant amounts of funding for the sector and brought new schemes and services to life.
+We’ve already brought together transport providers and facilitated partnerships, leveraged significant amounts of funding for the sector and brought new schemes and services to life.
 The project is split into two phases.

 Since December 2017, the project has had significant achievements, from creating new partnerships and services, hosting Transport Innovation Networks across Wales, delivering a range of training to community transport providers, and securing almost £1.8 million worth of funding for the community transport sector across Wales.

 The Connecting Communities in Wales project will be ending in December 2020.
 Over the past three years, our dedicated team have worked with you to change the landscape of community transport in Wales.
-We’re so proud of what we’ve done together, and we’re sure you’d like to thank the team for their commitment and expertise.
-In the coming week’s, we’re going to be celebrating the work that the project has done, and the impact that it’s made, so keep an eye out for more information.
+We’re so proud of what we’ve done together, and we’re sure you’d like to thank the team for their commitment and expertise. .
 You can read more about this announcement here and watch our celebration event below.

 Connecting Communities in Wales profiled in Together